-Pre-nursing students at Peabody College may either (a) complete a major in human development and earn both a B.S. and an M.S.N. through a senior-in-absentia program or (b) complete 72 hours of prerequisite courses and apply for admission to the School of Nursing for either their junior or their senior year.
-Students choosing either option must satisfy admission requirements for the M.S.N. program.
+Pre-nursing students at Peabody College may either (a) complete a major in human development and earn both a B.S. and an M.S.N. through a senior-in-absentia program; (b) complete 78 hours of prerequisite courses and apply for admission to the School of Nursing for either their junior or their senior year; or (c) complete degree requirements at Peabody and enter the School of Nursing after graduation from Peabody College.
+Students choosing any of these options must satisfy admission requirements for the M.S.N. program.
 Upon admission to the School of Nursing, the student is required to complete six semesters (two calendar years) of full-time study to earn the M.S.N.

-Students interested in the senior-in-absentia program should refer to the section on Senior-in-Absentia in this catalog as well as to the Major in Human Development in the Undergraduate Catalog.
+Students interested in the senior-in-absentia program should refer to the section on Senior-in-Absentia in this catalog as well as to the Post-Baccalaureate Programs section in the Undergraduate Catalog.
 Under this option, students complete their first three years of study.
 They apply for admission to the School of Nursing during the spring of their junior year and, upon admission, take generalist nursing courses their senior year, formally transferring to the School of Nursing in the fall semester, after completing 105 hours as Peabody students.
 Upon successful completion of the fall and spring semester nursing course work, students are awarded the B.S. in human development.
 They then continue for an additional four semesters (summer, fall, spring, and summer) to earn the Master of Science in Nursing.